 The old Locomotive Testing Laboratory, originally a star attraction on campus and a state-of-the-art laboratory when it was built in 1912, was torn down on August 11 and 12, 2018 due to structural concerns.
 The building was designed to test bearings of steam locomotives under load as measured by a built-in dynamometer.
 It was said to be one of only three such facilities in the United States.
 Research was performed here from 1913 until the mid-forties, at which point it was converted into the aeronautical laboratory.
 RailTEC research is now conducted at the 3,500 sq. ft.
 Research And Innovation Laboratory (RAIL) in the Harry Schnabel, Jr. building on the CERL campus, while the administrative offices are in Newmark Lab.
-To see photos of the building during the last walk through, please click The building was recently featured in a News-Gazette column by journalist Tom Kacich.
+The building was recently featured in a News-Gazette column by journalist Tom Kacich.
 Click here to read his article.